napari/napari.github.io/dev/_sources/plugins/building_a_plugin/best_practices.md

 (best-practices-no-qt-backend)=

-## Don't include `napari[all]`, `PySide2`, `PyQt5` or `PyQt6` in your plugin's default dependencies.
+## Don't include `napari[all]`, `PySide6`, `PyQt5` or `PyQt6` in your plugin's default dependencies.

 *This is important!
 Avoid including any form of Qt in your plugin's dependencies!*

 Napari supports *both* PyQt and PySide backends for Qt.
 It is up to the end-user to choose which one they want.
 If they installed napari with `pip install napari[all]`, then this includes `PyQt5` from PyPI as the default backend.
 If they installed via `conda install napari pyqt`, then they'll have `PyQt5`, but from conda-forge instead of PyPI.
-Meanwhile, the napari bundle installs with PySide2.
+Meanwhile, the napari bundle installs with PySide6.
-Users are also free to install PyQt6, which is fully supported, or the experimental PySide6 backend.
+Users are also free to install PyQt6, or PySide6 backend.

 Here's what can go wrong if you *also* declare one of these backends **or napari[all]** in the `dependencies`/`install_requires` section of your plugin metadata: